ZenithFTC/PowerPlayTutorial/zenfinder/documentation.md

 #### An example of method chaining
 Method chaining is beautiful - who doesn't love method chaining?
 Method chaining is mostly personal preference - there's no real advantage or disadvantage to using it or not using it.
-Most of Pathfinder's API-like classes have chainable methods by default.
+Most of Zenfinder's API-like classes have chainable methods by default.
 ```java
 public class ExampleMethodChaining() {